Meeting SLOs, Slashing Hours: Automated Enterprise LLM Optimization with OptiKIT: Core Subsystems

 \subsection{Optimizer: Universal Compression Framework}

-The \textit{Optimizer} \sethlcolor{myred}subsystem (Figures \ref{fig: main_fig}, \ref{fig:architecture}) serves as \textsc{OptiKIT}’s universal engine for model compression \cite{zhu2024survey, wang2024model, zhou2024survey2}, providing a consistent interface for applying diverse optimization techniques across heterogeneous inference backends.
-Its backend-agnostic design abstracts away engine-specific APIs, enabling portable and reproducible compression workflows independent of the serving framework.
+The \textit{Optimizer} \sethlcolor{myred}subsystem (Figures \ref{fig:main_fig}, \ref{fig:architecture}) serves as \textsc{OptiKIT}’s universal engine for model compression \cite{zhu2024survey, wang2024model, zhou2024survey2}, providing a consistent interface for applying diverse optimization techniques across heterogeneous inference backends.
+Its backend-extensible design abstracts away engine-specific APIs behind a narrow contract, enabling portable compression workflows when adapters are provided for a given backend.

-\paragraph{Backend-Agnostic Architecture} The \textit{Optimizer} defines a standardized \textit{Optimization-Backend} interface that encapsulates the complexities of diverse inference engines and optimization libraries.
-Each serving framework implements a corresponding backend—for example, the \textit{LLMCompressorBackend} \cite{llmcompressor2024} integrates vLLM-specific compression routines~\cite{kwon2023efficient}—while future extensions may target backends such as TensorRT-LLM~\cite{tensorrtllm2023}.
-This design ensures users interact through a unified, stable API, allowing seamless migration between backends without modification to existing workflows.
+\paragraph{Backend-Extensible Architecture} The \textit{Optimizer} defines a standardized \textit{Optimization-Backend} interface that decouples \textsc{OptiKIT} flows from any specific compression library or inference engine.
+The contract exposes a small set of primitives (e.g., model load/save, strategy configuration, optimization execution), enabling alternative implementations to be swapped without changing workflow logic.
+In this paper, we instantiate the interface with our current production backend (integrating vLLM-compatible compression routines~\cite{kwon2023efficient,llmcompressor2024}); supporting additional backends (e.g., TensorRT-LLM~\cite{tensorrtllm2023}) requires implementing the same contract.
+Our evaluation uses vLLM for serving and benchmarking; other serving backends are not evaluated here.